iPhone 12 and Pro available today: How to buy Apple's newest phones right now

-It's iPhone release day.
-The first iPhone 12 and iPhone 12 Pro preorders are starting to arrive, and retailers can now sell Apple's latest phones.
+The first iPhone 12 and iPhone 12 Pro preorders have started to arrive, and retailers can now sell Apple's latest phones.
 If you skipped preorders, you can still order either model, but ship times if you buy from Apple currently range from Nov.
 5 to Nov.
 19, depending on the specific model you want.

 If you're looking to pick up the iPhone 12 Mini or iPhone 12 Pro Max, you'll have to wait until Nov.
 6 to place an order, and until Nov.
 13 for them to actually ship.